 Sheep Production in Saskatchewan

-Sheep have been a part of Saskatchewan's economy for nearly 140 years, with the first sheep arriving on the Canadian prairies in the early 1800's.
+Sheep have been a part of Saskatchewan's economy for over 200 years, with the first sheep arriving on the Canadian prairies in the early 1800's.
 While the sheep population has shifted with changing times in agriculture, Saskatchewan's breeding flock is the fourth largest in the country.

 Sheep production is comprised of farm flocks, range flocks, and finishing operations with production spread throughout the province.
 Farm flocks range in size from 60 to 500 ewes, and generally market lambs which are fed to a finish weight of 110 pounds, the usual target weight for slaughter lamb in Canada.
 Range flocks are generally larger, and tend to be concentrated in the southwest where large flocks of 500 to 1200 ewes can be found grazing on short-grass prairie.